Global Retry Settings

 • 0 = sprites and animations won't freeze when the prompt is shown.

-• 2 = sprites and all animations will freeze.
+• 1 = sprites and animations will freeze when the prompt is shown.

-!prompt_cooldown Cooldown (max $7F) for disabling up/down when the prompt shows up, which prevents selecting the "Exit" option for a few frames.
-Can be useful to prevent accidentally pressing "Exit" when dying while pressing up/down.
+!prompt_cooldown Cooldown (max $7F) for disabling directional inputs when the prompt shows up, which prevents selecting the "EXIT" option for a few frames.
+Can be useful to prevent accidentally pressing "EXIT" when dying while pressing other buttons.

 Set to $00 to disable this.